mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/create-outlook-web-app-mailbox-policy.md

 2. Modify the default settings of the policy.

-   For more information, see [Use Exchange Online PowerShell to modify Outlook on the web mailbox policies](configure-outlook-web-app-mailbox-policy-properties.md#use-exchange-online-powershell-to-modify-outlook-on-the-web-mailbox-policies).
+   For more information, see [Use Exchange Online PowerShell to modify mailbox policies for Outlook on the web and the new Outlook for Windows](configure-outlook-web-app-mailbox-policy-properties.md#use-exchange-online-powershell-to-modify-mailbox-policies-for-outlook-on-the web-and-the-new-outlook-for-windows).

 ## How do you know this worked?